purplexa/dotfiles/README.markdown

 Ryan Whitehurst.

 ## Installation ##
-Simply run bin/init and everything will be copied into `$HOME`.
+Simply run bin/init and everything will be symlinked into `$HOME`.